phaefner1/minecraft_server_setup/README.md

-# minecraft_server_setup
+# minecraft server setup
-script to setup a minecraft server for any version in just a few seconds
+script to setup a minecraft server for "any" version in just a few seconds